Cathedral Lakes Trail Guide: Yosemite’s High Sierra Icon

 Camping & Fishing

 - Fishing: Upper Cathedral Lake is known for decent fishing—bring your ultralight rod and a good book.
+The fishing hole on the backside of the lake near where the granite slab slides into the lake has some huge trout, from our experience.

 - Bear Safety: Required—use a bear canister.